Wayne Ferreira: Professional career

-During his career, Ferreira won 15 top-level singles titles and 11 doubles titles.
-His career-high rankings were world no. 6 in singles (in May 1995) and world n.
-9 in doubles (in March 2001).
-His career prize-money earnings totalled $9,969,617.

-Though Ferreira retired from the professional tour in 2005, he still plays on the Outback Champions Series senior tour.
-He finished both 2006 and 2007 fourth on points in that series.
-He is now residing in Lafayette, California.

-Ferreira is currently president and CEO of EcoloBlue, Life and Energy, an environmental and renewable resources corporation based in Miami, Florida, and Lafayette, California.

-Ferreira is known for regularly causing upsets against top players.
+Ferreira was known for regularly causing upsets against top players.
 He is one of the few players with a positive record against 20 time Grand Slam champion, Roger Federer.
 Ferreira teamed up with Federer in the men's doubles at Wimbledon in 2001.
 They got to the third round and were due to face Donald Johnson and Jared Palmer (the eventual champions) before Federer withdrew to focus on his singles campaign.
 In addition, Ferreira has a 5-6 head-to-head record against 14 time Grand Slam champion Pete Sampras, with Sampras breaking the tie by winning their final match at the 2002 Canadian Masters.
-He also holds a positive head-to-head record against multiple Grand Slam champions and former world no. 1 ranked players, including Patrick Rafter, Yevgeny Kafelnikov, John McEnroe, Ivan Lendl and Björn Borg.
+He also holds a positive head-to-head record against multiple Grand Slam champions and former world No. 1 ranked players, including Patrick Rafter, Yevgeny Kafelnikov, John McEnroe, Ivan Lendl and Björn Borg.

+Though Ferreira retired from the professional tour in 2005, he still played on the Outback Champions Series senior tour.
+He finished both 2006 and 2007 fourth on points in that series.

 Coaching

-Since 2020, Ferreira has been the coach of Frances Tiafoe and became his primary coach after Tiafoe parted ways with former coach Zack Evenden.
+Starting in 2020, Ferreira was the coach of Frances Tiafoe and became his primary coach, replacing coach Zack Evenden, until the end of the 2023 season when they split.
+During that period Tiafoe won two titles and became a top 10 player.

-Racket
+He coached Jack Draper on a trial basis, starting in May 2024, that ended prior to the 2024 US Open.
+During that period Draper won his maiden ATP title in June 2024.

+He did a trial with Yosuke Watanuki during the 2025 Sunshine Double.

+Since March 2025 he is coaching Alexei Popyrin.

+Endorsements

 Ferreira played with and endorsed rackets made by Slazenger early in his career.
 He switched to Dunlop Sport very early in his career and stayed with them, using the 200G racket, until the end of his ATP career.